 You know what’s discouraging?

-When you’re trying to plan out your budget, but unexpected expenses keep popping up.
+When you’re budgeting, but unexpected expenses keep popping up.
+What’s worse?

 But here’s the thing: